 Port.
-Faith, Sir, we were carousing till the second cock; And drink, Sir, is a great provoker of three things.
+'Faith, sir, we were carousing till the second cock: and drink, sir, is a great provoker of three things.

 Macd.
-What three things does drink especially provoke?
+What three things doth drink especially provoke?

 Port.
-Marry, Sir, nose-painting, sleep, and urine.
-Lechery, Sir, it provokes, and unprovokes: it provokes the desire, but it takes away the performance.
-Therefore, much drink may be said to be an equivocator with lechery: it makes him, and it mars him; it sets him on, and it takes him off; it persuades him, and disheartens him; makes him stand to, and not stand to: in conclusion, equivocates him in a sleep, and, giving him the lie, leaves him.
+Marry, sir, nose-painting, sleep, and urine.

+Lechery, sir, it provokes, and unprovokes; it provokes the desire, but it takes away the performance: Therefore, much drink may be said to be an equivocator with lechery: it makes him, and it mars him; it sets him on, and it takes him off; it persuades him, and disheartens him; makes him stand to, and not stand to: in conclusion, equivocates him in a sleep, and, giving him the lie, leaves him.